 Sequence Encoded character Comment

-%% '%' Only way to encode character.
+%% ·%' Only way to encode character.

-%] ']' Escape sequence only needed in link text.
+%] ']' Prevents termination of markup delimited by [].

-[With the percent character being encoded as %%, the behavior of % appearing in any other way than the escape sequences above, for variable replacement (section 18.2.2.4), or for link markup (section 18.2.2.5) is undefined, and thus possible to define in the future without breaking backward compatibility.]
+[With the percent character being encoded as %%, the behavior of % appearing in any other way than the escape sequences above, for variable replacement (section 18.2.2.4), or for the text markup (section 18.2.2.5) is undefined, and thus possible to define in the future without breaking backward compatibility.]